 For plant or animal material collected outside Commonwealth areas and Queensland protected areas, the next issue to consider is whether the species is ‘protected’ or ‘regulated’ under Queensland law.

-Generally, the Wildlife Regulations (subordinate legislation made under the Nature Act) will identify whether a specific plant or animal is protected in Queensland.
+The Animals Regulation9 and Plants Regulation10 identify whether a specific animal or plant is protected in Queensland.
 However, if it’s a marine animal, the position is more complex as the Fisheries Act also needs to be considered.

-Under the Nature Act, “animal” is defined to include coral, reptiles and fish.
-Accordingly, marine species such as sharks, whales, porpoises, dugongs, turtles, and dolphins are listed in the Schedules to the Wildlife Regulations.
-However, unlike plants and animals, marine species are regulated by several pieces of legislation and just because a marine species does not appear in the Wildlife Regulations does not mean it can be freely used.
+Under the Nature Act, “animal” is defined to include coral, reptiles and fish.15 Accordingly, marine species such as sharks, dugongs, turtles, and dolphins are listed in Schedule 1 of the Animals Regulation.
+However, unlike plants and animals, marine species are regulated by several pieces of legislation and just because a marine species does not appear in the Animals Regulation does not mean it can be freely used (see below).

-- ‘Protected plants’- Protected plants are those prescribed by the Wildlife Regulations as being ‘threatened’, ‘near threatened’ or ‘least concern’.
-For example, the following species are protected under Queensland law; shrubby she-oak, guinea flower, and climbing wattle.
-This protection extends to parts of the flowers, seeds, or pollen of the plant (whether alive or dead, standing or fallen).
+- “protected plants” are those prescribed under the Nature Act as being extinct, endangered, vulnerable, threatened, near threatened or least concern wildlife.16 For example, the following species are protected under Queensland law: Mt.
+Emu she-oak (Allocasuarina emuina); guinea flower (Hibbertia elata) and Cape York climbing wattle (Senegalia pennata subsp. kerrii).17 This protection extends to parts of the flowers, seeds, or pollen of the plant (whether alive or dead, standing or fallen).18

-- processed plant or animal products ‘made or derived from’ the protected species ;
+- processed animal or plant products ‘made or derived from’ the protected species;19

-- animal and plant products listed in Schedule 1 of the Management Regulations, such as crocodile skin, dead butterflies, and the eggs and feathers of emus; and
+- animal products listed in Schedule 5 of the Animal Regulations, such as: crocodile skin; dead butterflies; and the eggs and feathers of emus;20

-- native plants that are not found ‘in the wild’ such as a protected plant that has been planted and maintained on private land, and an artist would be able to collect and use plant material of this kind without a licence (although it may still be necessary to comply with Protected Plants Code of Practice’ see below).
-For further information on when a plant would be taken to be “in the wild” please see the following Operational Policy: https://www.ehp.qld.gov.au/licences-permits/plants-animals/documents/op-protected-plant-wild.pdf.
+- native plants that are not found ‘in the wild’ such as a protected plant that has been planted and maintained on private land.22 An artist would be able to collect and use plant material of this kind without a licence (although it may still be necessary to comply with the Code of Practice for the take or use of a protected plant under an exemption (Protected Plants Code of Practice) (see below).23 For further information on when a plant would be taken to be “in the wild” see the Queensland Department of Environment and Science Operational Policy.24

-If you are using marine animals or plants, such as sharks or dolphins, both the Fisheries Actand the Nature Act may apply.
+If you are using marine animals, such as sharks or dolphins, both the Fisheries Act and the Nature Act may apply.
 Under these two regimes marine species are protected as either:

-- Protected marine species: these are marine species listed under the Nature Act (mentioned above), and include whales, porpoises, dugongs, turtles, dolphins, and grey nurse sharks.
+- protected marine species are protected animals under the Nature Act (mentioned above) that are marine species, and include dugongs, turtles, dolphins, and grey nurse sharks.30

 If you are using a species which is protected or regulated under Queensland law, there are a number of strict offences that may apply.

-Under the Nature Act it is an offence to take, keep or use a protected animal from anywhere in Queensland.
-This includes keeping or using any parts of these protected species to make an artwork.
-The penalty will depend whether it is a class 1, class 2, class 3 or class 4 offence.
-The “class” of offence will depend on the number of species taken as well as their conservation status.
-For example, the unauthorised taking of 1 or more echidna, koala or platypus will be a class 1 offence.
-The fine for such an offence would be 3000 penalty units or 2 years imprisonment.
-As at 1 July 2016, one penalty unit is $121.90 so the maximum fine would be in excess of $365,000!
+Under the Nature Act it is an offence to take, keep or use a protected animal from anywhere in Queensland.31 This includes keeping or using any parts of these protected species to make an artwork.
+The penalty depends on where the animal was taken from and the class of offence.
+If the animal is taken from a protected area (see above for discussion on protected areas), a maximum fine of 3000 penalty units or 2 years imprisonment applies.32 The penalty for taking animals from areas other than protected areas depends on whether it is a class 1, class 2, class 3 or class 4 offence.33 The “class” of offence will depend on the number of species taken as well as their conservation status.34 For example, the unauthorised taking of 1 or more echidna, koala or platypus is a class 1 offence.35 The maximum penalty for this is 3000 penalty units or 2 years imprisonment.
+As at 1 July 2021, one penalty unit is $137.85 so the maximum fine would be $413,550.

 An artist has been collecting parts of plants found in Daintree National Park and around her suburb.
-She is particularly interested in using Bunya Mountains bluegrass, a vulnerable plant and Thompson’s wire grass, an endangered plant, to weave sculptural artworks.
+She is particularly interested in using Bunya Mountains bluegrass and Thompson’s wire grass to weave sculptural artworks.

-The artist may be able to collect and use Bunya Mountains bluegrass (which is a vulnerable plant) if it is found outside the Daintree National Park and:
+The artist may be able to collect and use Bunya Mountains bluegrass (Bothriochloa bunyensis) (which is a vulnerable plant)43 if it is found outside the Daintree National Park and:

-If obtained legally, the artist could then weave with the Thompson’s wire grass and go on to sell the artwork without needing to buy a licence.
+If obtained legally (for example from a nursery)46 (see below), the artist could then weave with the Thompson’s wire grass and go on to sell the artwork without needing to buy a licence.

-An artist wants to make sculptures using some grey nurse shark teeth found at a local beach and some the quills and skull of an echidna, and the bones of a rabbit found by the side of the road.
+An artist wants to make sculptures using some grey nurse shark teeth found at a local beach, and the quills and skull of an echidna, and the bones of a rabbit both found dead by the side of the road.

 However, because rabbits are not a protected species, the use of the bones of the rabbit would not require a licence and an artist would be able to take and use any part of a rabbit carcass found outside a national park or protected area to make an artwork.